 The Cashmere Stripe

 The tried and tested, can’t-go-wrong, classic, traditional morning suit trousers.
 If in doubt, these are your no.1 option and are perfectly suitable for any and every event wherein morning dress is a requirement.
 While the stripes may differ slightly in width from trouser to trouser (and most are made from wool rather than actual cashmere), most styles will follow a very similar pattern.
 Apart from fit, there really isn’t a great deal of aesthetic wiggle room.
 In other words, you’d have to try very hard to get a pair of cashmere stripe trousers wrong.
-At Favourbrook, our classic trousers consist of our Calvary stripe trousers in a high-waisted style with a classic fit and a single pleated front.
+At Favourbrook, our classic trousers consist of our Cavalry stripe trousers in a high-waisted style with a classic fit and a single pleated front.
 Cut from soft and lightweight Yorkshire wool in a mid grey, these trousers would contrast beautifully with a black jacket for Ascot or a formal wedding.
 Designed to be worn with braces, the Cavalry trouser has a fishtail back and is finished with adjustable side tabs at the waist and a button fly.
 Should you find yourself in a more daring mood, there are some other fabric options that should be on your radar:

 Check